dokutan/rgb_keyboard/doc/README.md

 1. load the usbmon kernel module ``sudo modprobe usbmon``
 2. identify the USB bus id and device number by running lsusb
-3. open wireshark (may require root) and open the currect usbmon interface
+3. open wireshark (may require root) and open the correct usbmon interface
 4. set up the display filter in wireshark (see screenshot for an example)
 5. start the capture, trigger some action, stop the capture, save if needed, repeat